MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-Note that this expression is yet another pipeline that could be refined with further computation.
+Note that this combined expression is yet another pipeline that could be refined with further computation.

     chicago_data[
       EmployeesOver(AvgSalary) >>